-- A. The Assembly shall consist of 37 voting members. - B. One voting member of the Assembly shall be elected at-large by and from the University undergraduate student population as President of the Student Assembly. - One voting member of the Assembly shall be elected at-large by and from the University undergraduate student population as Executive Vice President of the Student Assembly. - One voting member of the Assembly shall be elected as a Representative At-Large by virtue of attaining the second greatest number of votes in the most recent election for President of the Student Assembly; this office shall be distinct from that of a directly elected Representative At-Large,
+- 185 A. The Assembly shall consist of 37 voting members. - B. One voting member of the Assembly shall be elected at-large by and from the University undergraduate student population as President of the Student Assembly.
+C. One voting member of the Assembly shall be elected at-large by and from the University undergraduate - C. One voting member of the Assembly shall be elected at-large by and from the University undergraduate student population as Executive Vice President of the Student Assembly. - D. One voting member of the Assembly shall be elected as a Representative At-Large by virtue of attaining the second greatest number of votes in the most recent election for President of the Student Assembly; this office shall be distinct from that of a directly elected Representative At-Large. - 193